Course Description

 Mikkel Johansen

-Mikkel Johansen is graduated from Scandinavian Academy of Fashion Design (formerly Margrethe-Skolen) and works daily as a Product Developer at the Danish fashion brand Wood Wood.
+Mikkel Johansen graduated from the Scandinavian Academy of Fashion Design (formerly Margrethe-Skolen) and works as an independent fashion designer and product developer.

 Modules